Two Degrees and a Criminal Record

 I discovered this when I visited his grave for the first time in 1989.
 I mentioned the error to my mother but she showed no interest and I presume that she had never visited herself.
 I never met him; he died two weeks after I was born.
 My mother sold off most of his possessions and, at least partly inspired by Gone with the Wind, attempted to start a new life.
 She insisted she would never marry again.

-That new life included two siblings and me.
-An uncle had offered to take me into his family, but my mother refused – a decision that would certainly have consequences further ahead.
-We spent the next four years in Elstree on the outskirts of London, but keeping the house going proved too difficult for her and she later decided to move.
+The new life included two siblings and me.
+An uncle had offered to take me into his family, but my mother refused – it would take me some years to understand the consequences of that decision.
+My first four years were spent in Elstree on the outskirts of London, but keeping the house going proved too difficult for her and she later decided to move.

 During the first three years I spent a lot of time in a playpen.
 The mornings I can remember were spent describing the rounded, vertical bars with my fingers, the square corners, the blues and the yellows of the blankets and cushions.
 I was near the stove for warmth, observing an empty room and the sunlight moving across the window.
-Now and again I was taken out and fed, and cleaned.
+In the distance was the sound of a clattering typewriter.
+I was taken out to be fed and cleaned with regularity.
 In the late afternoons and evenings some other children came to the house.
 These were a brother and a sister, five and six years older than me.
-Was I actually welcome in this house?
-If I was, it didn’t feel like it.

 “You’re not as intelligent as your brother.”

 “But you’re just as creative.”
-My mother had a way with clichés and punch lines.
-We were passing a rainy afternoon on holiday, looking at some palaeontology exhibits in Belfast Museum: ape skulls and skeletons, and stuffed apes.
+My mother had a terrible way with punch lines.
+We were passing a rainy afternoon on holiday when I was six or seven, looking at some palaeontology exhibits in Belfast Museum: ape skulls and skeletons, and stuffed apes.
 She showed me the evidence.
 “You see my dear, that the back of this skull is longer than yours.
 Your brother has a long skull, too, and it’s a sign of intelligence.”

 There was a lot to learn about the world.
 The behaviour of a tiger at Belfast zoo was particularly disturbing.
 Quite an old adult, it paced its cage continuously, a large callous on each temple, raised by scraping past each bar as it walked left, and then right, and then left again.
-Would people display this kind of stereotypical behaviour if we were trapped in a cage?
+Might people display this kind of stereotypical behaviour, trapped in a cage?

 Starting at school was a shock.
 The local primary had more children than I had ever seen, all in one place.
 I was given a seat at a desk.
 A boy called Nigel was sat in front of me.
 We stared mutely at each other.
 Later the teacher came along and put a card on the table in front of me, saying, “We’ll see what you can do with that.”
 The card had numbers and lines on it.

 I’d already learned that five divided by three was not an easy calculation for my mother.
 An uncle sent five pounds at Christmas time, which was to be divided between three children.
 In those days five pounds meant 100 shillings, or 1200 pennies, rather than 500 pence.
 It was decided that the fairest way to divide it was to give £2 each to my brother and sister and £1 to me.
-To her credit, my sister looked slightly embarrassed by this though my brother could not hide his glee.
+To their credit, one sibling looked slightly embarrassed by this, though the other could not hide their glee.

-I made friends, and seemingly for the first time I had people around me I could really talk to.
+I made friends, and seemingly for the first time I had people around me I could talk to.
 My first friend in Elstree had been an orphan refugee from France who spoke a strange version of English.
-Later there was Jon who had learning difficulties, but here I found Simon, Paul, Timothy, Joseph and Anthony, all named after New Testament saints, and a sense of trust developed between us.
-One of them invited me to go and stay with them during a long holiday weekend and it was curious for me to see how other families worked.
+Later there was Jon who had learning difficulties, but here I found Simon, Paul, Timothy, and Joseph, (almost everyone was named after New Testament saint), and a sense of trust developed.
+One of them invited me to go and stay with them during a mid-term weekend and it was curious for me to see how other families functioned.
 That visit prompted me to send a Mother’s Day card to my friend’s mum – it was the only one I ever sent.

 I hadn’t really wanted to learn to read.
 I knew people who could read, and basically didn’t like them very much.
 I found them snobbish, rude and insincere, and assumed there must be some connection.
 And anyway you didn’t find books in the woods, and you didn’t need them for playing war, or cowboys.
 But gradually I got into it.
 I found I had an aversion to fictional stories and gravitated towards National Geographic magazines and the Reader’s Digest.
 The pictures fuelled the imagination, though there was a disconnect between the grey brick and stonework that surrounded me and what seemed to be the real world ‘out there’.

-I had piano lessons for one term, but there was too much pressure on me to continue.
-Mother was very pleased when I told her I would stop.
+I had piano lessons for one term, but the pressure to stop was too great.
+Mother was very pleased when I said I would give it up.
 She was creating a garden, bottling vegetables and learning to knit on a machine.
 She busied herself in isolated self-sufficiency.
 I would try to invent and make things to fill the time.
-The occasional kit model aeroplane was intricate fun to put together and a challenge to my clumsy fingers, but then I could create a wholly imaginary vehicle by gluing the remaining off-cuts of plastic together.
+The occasional kit model aeroplane was intricate fun to put together and a challenge to my clumsy fingers, but then afterwards I could create a wholly imaginary vehicle by gluing the remaining off-cuts of plastic together.

 The grammar/public school was in a Neoclassical estate, grandiose and oppressive.
 It was also failing.
 The teachers were leerier, pervier, and seemingly far less articulate than ordinary humans.
 Normal human beings, as I saw them, being the ones in the movies – people who could talk, discuss, argue, and negotiate.
 We tried to compete against our teachers and got beaten for it.
 They themselves would sometimes turn up for class drunk, or sit back and smoke in class while we worked on our exercise books.
 The mail was censored, both on the way in and on the way out, which may explain why I never received a reply to my enquiry to join the Communist Party of Britain.

 My apparent handicap with numbers was problematic.
 I was interested in architecture and fascinated by astronomy, but there was little chance of going deeply into either subject without even a rudimentary understanding of how numbers worked.
-Numeric codes left me baffled, while visual images held a certain power over me.
+Numeric codes left me baffled.

-I had won a painting competition and a debating shield, but my schooling had provided very little and so I drank what I could get hold of, whether from pubs or from the chemistry lab.
-After a record-breaking period of suspension, I was able to leave.
+I had won a painting competition at 6, and a debating shield at 15, but my schooling had provided very little so I drank what I could get hold of, whether from pubs or from the chemistry lab.
+After a record-breaking period of suspension from school, my mother was told I would not be allowed to return.

 |Early Days||Late Teens||Bilbao to Copenhagen||London to Cambridge|